angreal/angreal/docs/content/api_reference/py_angreal/argument_decorator.md

 - python_type (str, optional): the python type to pass the value as.
 Must be one of ("str","int","float") .
 Defaults to "str".
 - takes_value (bool, optional): doest the argument consume a trailing value.
 Defaults to True.
 - default_value (str, optional): The default value to apply if none is provided.
 Defaults to None.
+- is_flag (bool, optional): is the argument a flag.
+Defaults to False.
 - require_equals (bool, optional): The consumed value requires an equal sign (i.e.`--arg=value`).
 Defaults to None.
 - multiple_values (bool, optional): The argument takes multiple values.
 Defaults to None.
 - number_of_values (int, optional): The argument takes a specific number of values.
 Defaults to None.